 Different employees are allocated independent user accounts (or operator accounts) with independent permissions, so that their responsibilities are consistent with their permissions.

-- All the operations of all user accounts can be audited.
+All the operations of all user accounts can be audited.

-- Charges are not calculated for each operator; the primary account is billed for all fees incurred.
+Charges are not calculated for each operator; the primary account is billed for all fees incurred.

 Use RAM-user accounts and the authorization management function, as shown in the following figure:

-The procedure is as follows:
+The procedures are as follows:

-- Bind the primary account to an MFA device and configure MFA for the primary account to prevent risks caused by disclosure of the primary account password.
+Enable MFA for the primary account to prevent risks caused by disclosure of the primary account password.

-- Create RAM-User accounts for different employees (or application systems) and set logon passwords or create AccessKeys for them as needed.
+Create RAM-User accounts for different employees (or application systems) and set logon passwords or create AccessKeys for them as needed.